fbarn/sinistar-test/README.md

 `REACT_APP_GOOGLE_MAPS_API_KEY=<key_value>`

 ## Running
-If the above steps are completed, running `npm start` will runn the development server on `localhost:3000`.
+If the above steps are completed, running `npm start` will run the development server on `localhost:3000`.

 ## Features
 Weight selection is done by clicking on the slider at the top right of the screen.